 General information about self-hypnosis you should know

-• The subconscious mind is the mind of a six-year-old.
-While under self-hypnosis, it is vital to speak to it as if you were speaking to a small child, using simple thoughts, small words, and short sentences.
+The subconscious mind is the mind of a six-year-old.
+While under self-hypnosis, speak to it aloud as if talking to a small child using simple thoughts, small words, and short sentences is vital.

 Self-hypnosis simplified

-If you're reading this, chances are your a beginner at self-hypnosis.
+If you're reading this, chances are you're a beginner at self-hypnosis.
 Here a simple but powerful technique that will give you some successful experience with self-hypnosis.
-This beginning technique is so powerful it may be all that you'll need.
+This beginning technique is so powerful it may be all you need.

-I have successfully applied the following technique in my life:
+I have successfully applied the following techniques in my life:

-1. Pick one issue in your life that concerns you.
+Pick one issue in your life that concerns you.
 Self-hypnosis can only work on one concept at a time.
-I recommend an issue that is easily described using only two to five words.
+I recommend an easily described issue using only two to five words.
 If you are struggling with overeating, the words may be, "I eat less."
 If it's quitting smoking, the words may be, "I hate smoking."
 If it's reducing anger, the words may be, "I love peacefulness."

-2. Wait until you are comfortable in bed and close to falling asleep.
-The longer you delay the process the better.
+Wait until you are comfortable in bed and close to falling asleep.
+The longer you delay the process, the better.
 Just let yourself begin to fall asleep as you normally would.

-3. When you are in this final state, repeat in your mind the several chosen words.
+When you are in this final state, repeat the several chosen words in your mind.
 Believe those words.
 Believe you have already made the desired change in your life.
 You are not trying to achieve a new condition.
-Instead, remind yourself of a change in your life you have already made.
-The message is not, "I will eat less," but rather, "I already eat less."
+Instead, remind yourself of the changes you have already made in your life.
+The message is not, "I will eat less," but "I already eat less."

-4. It's critical that during this process you use only those preselected words.
+It's critical that you use only those preselected words during this process.
 Do not elaborate.
 Accept them at face value, as if the issue has already been solved.
 If you rehearse anything further in your mind, you will drift away from the hypnagogic state.

 About dreams